 You can claim a flat rate of 80 cents per hour to cover:

-- Items covered by the fixed rate (52c/hr method)
+- Items covered by the fixed-rate (52c/hr method)

 - Light and power

-- Decline in value of office furniture
+- The decline in value of office furniture

 - The following additional items

 - Computer consumables (including printer ink)

 - The decline in value of your electronic device (laptop, desktop)

 You must be performing your job from home, not just checking a few emails, for example.
 And you must have a separate or dedicated area, such as a study or spare room.

 Use the phrase “COVID-hourly rate” when filling out your tax return (the ATO now gets the notes you write in the work deductions section of your return.
 Before 2019 they only knew the amount you were claiming.)